percydva/Anniversary-project/README.md

 # Anniversary-project
-Using Data Science methods and techniques to construct a restaurant recommender in Vancouver for inexperience people in relationship for their anniversary.
+Using Data Science methods and techniques to construct a restaurant recommender in Vancouver for inexperienced people in relationship for their anniversary.